Tuesday 8 January 2008

-Our Nile ship is the M/S Helio, a medium-sized vessel.
+Our Nile ship, the M/S Helio, is a medium-sized vessel.
 According to my book Up the Nile – a photographic excursion 1839 – 1898, Lloyd’s guidebook advised that

 In the 1800s, there were three basic modes of transport on the Nile: the sailing boat known as a dahabiya, the smaller sail boat cange and the steamer.
 If time was of the essence, the steamer was the answer.
-Travellers with time and money (luxurious creatures they must have been) sailed by dahabiya.
+Travellers with time and money (such luxurious creatures they must have been) sailed by dahabiya.

 Dahabiya and steamer

 Looking up, I spot a dahabiya.
 I expect this one has more mod-cons than the one pictured in my book.
 The old photo of the inside of a dahabiyah in 1879 looks irresistibly romantic, though.
 To hire one, Lloyd’s recommended securing the services of a respectable dragoman,